greg-raven/Department-21/_drafts/funnies.md

 ------

 A small boy is sent to bed by his father.
-Five minutes later: “Da-ad…” “What?”
+Five minutes later: “Da-ad …”

+“What?”

 “I’m thirsty.
 Can you bring me a drink of water?”

 “No. You had your chance.
 Lights out.”

-Five minutes later: “Da-aaaad…” “WHAT?”
-“I’m THIRSTY…Can I have a drink of water??”
+Five minutes later: “Da-aaaad…”

+“WHAT?”
+“I’m THIRSTY … Can I have a drink of water??”

 “I told you NO!
 If you ask again I’ll have to spank you!!”

-Five minutes later: “Daaaa-aaaad…” “WHAT??!!”
+Five minutes later: “Daaaa-aaaad…”

+“WHAT??!!”

 “When you come in to spank me, can you bring me a drink of water?”

 ******************************************************************